Montenegro Taxi with navigation from the back seat

 App-Based Rides

-For an Uber-like experience with upfront pricing and GPS tracking.
-Use Tesla Go for Podgorica and MonteGO for the coastal cities.
+For an Uber-like experience with upfront pricing and real-time tracking.
+Use Tesla Go for Podgorica and MonteGO for the coastal regions.

 Taxi in Budva